 Does Mildison Lipocream interact with other medications?

-If you are going to be using other medications with Mildison Lipocream, then you’ll need to make sure that your consultant or doctor is aware of all the substances that you are already taking.
+If you are going to use other medications with Mildison Lipocream, you will need to make sure that your consultant or doctor is aware of all the substances that you are already taking.
 Some medications may interact negatively with other drugs or substances in your system.
-With that in mind, make sure that your consultant is aware of any other over the counter or prescription medications that you might be using.
-It’s also a good idea to make them aware of any herbal substances or supplements that you take.
+With that in mind, make sure that your consultant is aware of any other over-the-counter or prescription medications that you might be using.
+It is also a good idea to make them aware of any herbal substances or supplements that you take.

 It is particularly important to tell your doctor or consultant if you are already using another kind of medication that includes corticosteroids.
-The more you are exposed to corticosteroids, the more your chances of side effects will increase.
-If you need to use other medications with a topical application process on the same skin patch that you’re using Mildison Lipocream then make sure that you tell your consultant.
-You will need to leave several minutes between applying both medications to ensure that they both soak into the skin properly.
+The more you are exposed to corticosteroids, the greater your chances of experiencing side effects.
+If you need to use other medications with a topical application process on the same skin patch that you are using Mildison Lipocream, make sure that you tell your consultant.
+You will need to leave several minutes between applying both medications to ensure that they each soak into the skin properly.

-If you’re going to be using Mildison Lipocream with a moisturizer, apply the moisturizer thirty minutes before you apply the medication.
+If you are going to be using Mildison Lipocream with a moisturizer, apply the latter 30 minutes before you apply the medication.
 This could soften the skin and help to improve your ability to absorb Mildison Lipocream.
-Alternatively, if you apply moisturizer just before using Mildison Lipocream it may dilute the medication.
+If you apply moisturizer just before using Mildison Lipocream, it may dilute the medication.

 Where can you buy Mildison Lipocream?

-Mildison Lipocream is available to purchase online through one of our partner pharmacies.
-Please complete a consultation to begin.
+Mildison Lipocream is available to purchase online through our partner pharmacies.
+Please complete a consultation beforehand.

-Can I get Mildison Lipocream without a prescription?
+Can you get Mildison Lipocream without a prescription?